Solar Construction and Development

 Simply put, we thrive on providing low-cost solar energy generation to our customers, while being sensitive to the environment and creating jobs.

-In addition to its existing operating portfolio, Ecos has a number of future solar PV projects under contract throughout the US that are scheduled to achieve commercial operations in 2019 and 2020.
+In addition to its existing operating portfolio, Ecos has a number of future solar PV projects under contract throughout the US that are scheduled to achieve commercial operations in 2023 and beyond.
 Ecos currently operates solar PV projects in Minnesota, Georgia, Indiana, California, Connecticut, Vermont and Massachusetts.
 These facilities sell power and/or renewable attributes to Xcel Energy, Georgia Power, Pacific Gas and Electric Company, Southern California Edison, Northern Indiana Public Service Company, Los Angeles Department of Water and Power and Eversource Energy.
 In addition, Ecos and its affiliates sell net metering credits to a number of towns and municipalities in Connecticut and Massachusetts.

 OUR COMPANY MISSION